-Lee Davis is an author, designer and social entrepreneur, and currently a Scholar-in-Residence in MICA’s Center for Social Design and a member of the MASD Faculty.
+Lee Davis is an author, designer and social entrepreneur, and currently Co-Director of MICA's Center for Social Design and a member of the MASD Faculty.

 Lee is a Co-Founder of NESsT, a pioneer in supporting social enterprises -- businesses designed to solve critical social problems.
 Lee served for 15 years as co-CEO (1997-2011), building NESsT into a global team with 50 staff and offices in 11 countries, and was a 2004 winner of the Skoll Award for Social Entrepreneurship.
 As Chief Innovation Officer at NESsT (2012-2013), he was curator of the 2012 Social Enterprise World Forum (SEWF2012) in Rio de Janeiro, Brazil.
 In 2010, Lee was appointed as a Social Enterprise Fellow at the Yale School of Management’s Program on Social Enterprise, supporting Yale scholars, students, alumni, and practitioners interested in exploring the ways in which business skills and market disciplines can be harnessed to most effectively and efficiently achieve social objectives.